YLiu4129/pySpark_recommSystem_movielens/README.md

 # pySpark+GCP

-This is the demostration of recommendation system with item-based collaborative filter algorithm on MovieLens 1M dataset.
+This is the demostration of recommendation system with item-based collaborative filter algorithm on MovieLens 1M dataset. pySpark framework has the good compatibility of Spark and Python programming environment to do massive data processing.

-Note : The notebook can be run in the Google Dataproc environment
+The code can be run in GCP dataproc environment.

+Note :